Cloud-Based Digital Banking: Advantages, Risks and Implementation

 Cloud Service Models for Banks

 In the description of cloud solutions and services, you can find quite often such abbreviations as IaaS, PaaS, and SaaS.
 Even in our articles and service pages, the phrase "SaaS software development" occurs constantly.
-However, in fact, not all of our clients understand the meaning of these terms and their business value.
-Let's take a look at how all these aaS differ, how they work, and what capabilities they provide to cloud users.
+However, not all of our clients understand the meaning of these terms and their business value.
+Let's look at how all these aaS differ, how they work, and what capabilities they provide to cloud users.

 Cloud Deployment Models